-Bridging the domain gap typically requires fine-tuning on target data.
+Resolving the mismatch between telephonic and high-quality speech data often requires fine-tuning on target data.
 However, for Large Audio Models (LAMs), full fine-tuning is computationally prohibitive and prone to overfitting.
-This presents an \textit{efficiency gap}: high-end GPUs are unavailable on the resource-constrained edge devices of rural hospitals.
+This presents an \textit{efficiency constraint}: high-end GPUs are unavailable on edge devices in rural hospitals.

-To address this, we adopt Low-Rank Adaptation (LoRA) \citep{hu2022lora}, which enables local fine-tuning on modest clinical hardware.
-This approach is essential for meeting healthcare \textbf{Data Residency} requirements, as it allows for localized, high-performance adaptation without needing the centralized data storage often required by federated or cloud-based approaches \cite{rieke2020future}.
-Recent work by \citet{song2024lora} on LoRA-Whisper validates this approach for multilingual ASR, demonstrating that PEFT can effectively adapt large Transformers without catastrophic interference.
-By constraining optimization to a low-dimensional subspace, LoRA resolves deployment challenges in privacy-sensitive clinics.
+To address this, we adopt Low-Rank Adaptation (LoRA) \citep{hu2022lora}, which enables fine-tuning on modest hardware \citep{song2024lora}.
+LoRA has also been successfully regularized with EWC to add new languages to ASR foundation models \citep{qian2024learn}.
+To understand adaptation trade-offs, we evaluated both full fine-tuning and isolated LoRA fine-tuning.
+Our system operates under strict on-device data residency, ensuring that clinical data remains local.